yandex-cloud/docs/en/compute/operations/vm-control/vm-detach-public-ip.md

 # Detaching a public IP address from a VM

-If you previously linked a public IP address to a VM, you can disassociate it.
+If you previously attached a public IP address to a VM, you can detach it.

 {% list tabs %}